Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 Although they are known to consume larger snakes like rattlesnakes, their diet primarily consists of rodents and other small mammals.

 Do Mexican Black Kingsnakes pose a threat to people?
-However, despite their ominous appearance, these snakes are not poisonous.
+Despite their ominous appearance, they are not poisonous.

 Although they have been known to bite, they won’t injure you immediately.
 These types of snakes in Mexico are widely kept as pets because of their calmness.